The Fire Danger Period (FDP) will finish at 1.00am on 11 April 2023 in the following municipalities in CFA’s District 4:

-“We’re urging everyone to stay safe, whether you’re living in or travelling to high bushfire risk areas,” said ACFO Leben.
+“Increased fire danger days are not out of the questions so we’re urging everyone to stay safe, whether you’re living in or travelling to high bushfire risk areas.

 “Please monitor the conditions on hot, dry and windy days, as we may still see some days of elevated fire risk.”

-“You must register your burn-offs, check weather conditions and follow local council laws and regulations,” ACFO Leben said.
+“You must register your burn-offs, check weather conditions and follow local council laws and regulations,” A/ACFO Heafield said.

 Keep your burn off safe and legal:

 - Check fire restrictions in your area and always register your burn at www.firepermits.vic.gov.au.

 - Check and monitor weather conditions – particularly wind.